 I originally visited both Happy Homes in May 2015 with my son Jack shortly before the 2015 earthquake.
 At the time the organisation was renting a property in Pokhara, which wasn’t really fit for purpose.
 A new Happy Home was under construction, but this was at an early stage at the time.
 The earthquake later that month basically halted the construction.

 I returned to Nepal in March 2016 to see how the project was progressing and see what I could do to help and establish how much money was need to get everything completed.
-I mucked in and helped with a bit of painting, digging and mixing cement for the sceptic tank.
+I mucked in and helped with a bit of painting, digging and mixing cement for the septic tank.
 The project had progressed but there was still a lot to be done.

 When completed, the Happy Home in Pokhara will consist of a main building catering for approximately 20 children, with a kitchen, communal room and 5 bedrooms with internal bathrooms.
 Volunteers will be located in separate accommodation.